-Smart three bedroom Victorian bay-fronted mid-terrace house of 1074 square feet (excluding the large cellar and loft spaces), with a sunny east-facing rear garden of over 26 feet.
+Smart three bedroom Victorian bay-fronted terraced house of circa 1100 square feet (excluding the large cellar and loft spaces), with a sunny rear garden of over 26 feet.
 Parking on the street is unrestricted.
+Chain free.

-It's a quiet residential street within New Cross’s Hatcham Conservation Area.
+The location is a popular residential street within New Cross’s Hatcham Conservation Area.
 It’s just seven minutes by foot to New Cross Gate Station (Fare Zone 2, one stop to London Bridge and on the Overground line).
 And you’re just a short walk from Haberdashers' Aske's Temple Grove Primary School (3-11).
 You're also within easy walking distance of HA Secondary School.

-At the foot of the hall you’ve got a cute w.c. to your right, and your entrance to the large cellar (this area is known for big basements…) of 23 feet by over 15 feet.
+At the foot of the hall you’ve got your entrance to the large cellar (the houses in this area boast big basements) of 22 feet by over 15 feet.
 There's plumbing down here set up for your washing machine.

 Finally, you can access your large loft (via hatch) from the landing space.

-Stroll - passing further Victorian housing stock - just seven minutes to New Cross Gate Station.
+Stroll seven minutes to New Cross Gate Station.
 There are also plenty of day and night bus routes within a short walk of the house - to Elephant & Castle and beyond, or to Peckham, Deptford, Greenwich, Brockley and Lewisham.

-Deptford has quite the gastronomic offering now too, with Marcella, Winemakers, The Tapas Room and a warm European vibe - with a choice of hip hangouts in Deptford Market Yard and surrounds.
-Deptford also has a cool theatre: The Albany, and a modern leisure centre with lane pool, next door to the library.
+Deptford has a top social scene too - find great food at Watergate, Marcella, Salt and The Tea House for example.
+There are lots of hip hangouts in Deptford Market Yard and surrounds.
+Deptford also has its own theatre: The Albany, and a modern leisure centre with lane pool.

-Grab your fresh loaves from Blackbird Bakery by QRP station, or at Ayres on nearby Nunhead Lane.
-While you’re in Nunhead, check out such delights as Soper’s wet fish shop, El Vermut and Mother Superior are cool bottle-shops, with seating inside for a few.
+Grab fresh loaves from Blackbird Bakery by QRP station, or at Ayres on nearby Nunhead Lane.
+While you’re in Nunhead, check out FC Soper wet fish shop as well.
+And El Vermut and Mother Superior are cool bottle-shops, with seating inside for a few.
 BARD4100 is the most local addition to Nunhead Lane (for pizza and beer).

-Kids or thinking of?
-Your most local primary schools are Haberdashers' Aske's Hatcham Temple Grove (with impressive architectural treatment by Jestico + Whiles, and which feeds to the secondary school based in New Cross’s other Conservation Area), Edmund Waller and Kender.
-Deptford Green is a second well-regarded local secondary school.
+Kids or they are on the horizon?
+Your most local primary schools are Hatcham Primary (which feeds to the secondary based in New Cross’s other local Conservation Area), Edmund Waller and Kender.

 - Tenure: Freehold